fuzzymfx/fuzzymfx.github.io/content/current.md

 I am planning to polish up my Data Structures and Algorithms, and my profile.
 Looking at the current market it is evident that only the skilled ones make it to the top.

-I am currently working on building a Nl2SQL engine for StackIt.
+I am currently working on building an Nl2SQL engine for StackIt.
 A platform that can effortlessly translate natural language queries into SQL, automating the entire data extraction and analysis process.
-The tech behind this would invlove vectorizing SQL schemas and using a multi-query engine to find the appropriate schema-embedding section to send to the LLM to generate SQL queries.
+The tech behind this would involve vectorizing SQL schemas and using a multi-query engine to find the appropriate schema-embedding section to send to the LLM to generate SQL queries.

 At StackIt, we have decided to have a `demo pitch round` each Saturday.
 We make presentations to show what we've built in the entire week.
 Inspired by this, a zeal to build my own presentation came rushing.
 Thus, I started [Dough](https://github.com/fuzzymfx/dough): a rich, modular, command-line tool to generate presentations written in Rust.